 8. Social perceptiveness

 Interpersonal skills are important in dental assisting.
 Those who are socially perceptive understand social cues, tend to be able to interpret the reactions of others, and can adjust their approach to the audience.
-Dental assistants work with a diverse audience.
-They may assist with a five-year-old's sealants and then a 90-year-old's extraction less than an hour later.
+Dental assistants work with a diverse range of patients.
+They may assist with a five-year-old’s sealants and then perform an extraction for a geriatric patient less than an hour later.
 They treat patients from all backgrounds, and it helps to be culturally competent to ensure every patient feels comfortable.

 As is the case throughout healthcare, not every dental appointment goes as planned.
-Sometimes the patient experiences anxiety, the crown doesn't fit, an instrument breaks, or an appointment is longer than expected, and the dental assistant (in collaboration with the dentist) is required to problem-solve in the moment to ensure the best possible outcome.
+Sometimes, the patient experiences anxiety.
+Other times, technical difficulties ensue and mishaps occur — the crown doesn't fit, an instrument breaks, or an appointment is longer than expected.
+The dental assistant (in collaboration with the dentist) is required to problem-solve in the moment to ensure the best possible outcome.

 10. Writing

-The Dental Assistant Certificate Program at CHCP offers blended learning, so you can complete your classroom learning online and your hands-on training in person at our Austin, Dallas, Ft.
-Worth, and Houston-Med Center, Northwest Houston, Southwest Houston, McAllen, or South San Antonio campuses.
+If you feel that dental assisting might be the best path forward, your next steps are to pursue an educational program that aligns with your needs.
+At the College of Healthcare Professions (CHCP), our Dental Assisting Certificate Program offers a blended learning approach that enables students to merge online coursework with hands-on training in person at our Austin, Dallas, Ft.
+Worth, Houston-Med Center, Northwest Houston, Southwest Houston, McAllen, or South San Antonio campuses.

 Ready to start your educational training to become a dental assistant?
-Learn more at The College of Health Care Professions today!
+Learn more and apply at The College of Health Care Professions today!